-Motor controllers have no way of knowing how many motors they are driving, it’s the total load that matters [see our motor current calculator ].
-So you can use several motors, but you then have the choice of connecting the motors in series or parallel.
+Ordinarily a motor should be driven from a voltage source that matches its specification, but a number of our customers have asked about connecting two 12V motors in series in order to run them from a 24V battery.
+Our motor controllers have no way of knowing how many motors they are driving, it’s the total load that matters [see our motor current calculator ], so you can use several motors but you need to consider whether to connect the motors in series or parallel.

 If you have found this article useful please share it to help others discover it